tadesouaiaia/prsWorkshop-website/docs/prep_software.md

         ```

 After you have finished installation and testing and downloaded our preworkshop materials, please consider
-completing our [R-tutorial](misc_R.md) to better familiarize yourself with some basic analysis commands.
+completing our [R-tutorial](tut_R.md) to better familiarize yourself with some basic analysis commands.

 ### 2. Python3 (and matplotlib)
-Python3 is a very popular multiuse programming language.
-This workshop requires Python3, any version of Python3 is acceptable
+Python3 is a popular multiuse programming language.
+This workshop requires Python3 and the matplotlib library.
+Any version of Python3 is acceptable
 but a newer version Python3.10.10+ is recommended.

-Many systems come installed with Python3 by default,
-but it can be downloaded from python [website](https://www.python.org/downloads/).
-The matplotlib package is required to
-make plots and can be downloaded [here](https://matplotlib.org/stable/users/installing/index.html).
+Many systems come installed with Python3 by default, but it can be downloaded from the python [website](https://www.python.org/downloads/).
+The matplotlib package can be found [here](https://matplotlib.org/stable/users/installing/index.html).

 Users of macOs can find detailed instructions on how to install python3 by visiting the following [video link](https://www.youtube.com/watch?v=NmB1AwF3G3k) that we find very helpful.
 After installing python3, macOs users can install matplotlib using pip: